lorinad/HuffmanCoding/README.md

 ## Built with

-Java using Binary Trees
+Binary Trees data structures, JAVA

 ## Created for
-Algorithms and Data Structes cource CS245
+Algorithms and Data Structes CS245

 University Of San Francisco

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License